Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 - https://roboticsbackend.com/raspberry-pi-3-pins/
 - https://roboticsbackend.com/raspberry-pi-gpios-default-state/

 As you begin to use your Raspberry Pi, you'll need to demonstrate that you can access and use a GPIO as both input and output.
-Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and a DIP switch for this demonstration.
+Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and a rotary encoder for this demonstration.

 **Deliverable:** To demonstrate both input and output functionality, use the guides below to create a Python script that does the following: pressing in on the rotary encoder toggles an LED on or off.
 Upload a short video (10 seconds or less) on eLC that shows this in action.